javidgon/bitcoin-client/README.md

 # Bitcoin Client

-Multi-platform Bitcoin desktop client built with Electron.
+Cross-platform Bitcoin desktop client built with Electron.
 With this Application, you will be able to buy and sell Bitcoins using Coinbase and keep an eye on your accounts balances.

 For further information about to configure it, you can check out the tutorial where this Bitcoin Client is created: [link](https://medium.com/@javidgon/create-a-multi-platform-bitcoin-desktop-client-with-electron-299639aeeba4)